isc-projects/bind9/doc/arm/reference.rst

     keys in hardware security modules or separate directories.

     The ``lifetime`` parameter specifies how long a key may be used before rolling over.
+For convenience, TTL-style time-unit suffixes can be used to specify the key lifetime.
+It also accepts ISO 8601 duration formats.

     In the example above, the first key has an unlimited lifetime, the second key may be used for 30 days, and the third key has a rather peculiar lifetime of 6 months, 12 hours, 3 minutes, and 15 seconds.
 A lifetime of 0 seconds is the same as